MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 2. Select **New**, then select **Cloud Flow**.

 3. Build your Power Automate flow.
-Use the templates in the previous example for reference.
+Use the templates in the previous section for reference.

 4. Refer to the following section to save your flows.